Mathematical analysis of singularities in the diffusion model under the submanifold assumption: Introduction

-All the models mentioned above create a transformation between a base distribution and the data distribution.
-Once a model of $(v,D)$ is derived either analytically or from data, the stochastic differential equation (SDE) integrator can be used to numerically solve the SDE from initial to terminal time, thereby interpreting it as a generative model.
+Without analytic expression to $p_{data}$, a number of constructive data-driven approaches to $(v,D)$ have been considered in the literature, e.g. \cite{song2019generative,block2020generative,wang2021deep,NeuralODE,NFs}.
+Once a model of $(v,D)$ is derived either analytically or from data, the stochastic differential equation (SDE) integrator can be used to numerically solve the SDE from initial to terminal time (some $T>0$ or $\infty$), thereby interpreting it as a generative model.

-The diffusion model is a novel probabilistic generative model that converts white noise into a desired data distribution by learning an implicit transformation \cite{austin2021structured}.
-Inspired by non-equilibrium thermodynamics \cite{Sohl-Dickstein}, \cite{DDPM} proposed denoising diffusion probabilistic models (DDPMs), a class of latent variable models, as an early diffusion model.
+Among these constructions, the diffusion models have attracted huge attention due to their well-known performance in practical applications.} Inspired by non-equilibrium thermodynamics \cite{Sohl-Dickstein}, \cite{DDPM} proposed denoising diffusion probabilistic models (DDPMs), a class of latent variable models, as an early diffusion model.
 Later, \cite{SGM} unified several earlier models through the lens of stochastic differential equations and proposed score-based generative models (SGMs).
-The backward process (generation of new samples) can be interpreted as solving Eq. (\ref{FK-SDE}) with a \textit{tweak} that reverts the notation of time and the initial distribution after the tweak is assumed to be a standard normal distribution.
-Inspired by \cite{anderson1982reverse}, \cite{SGM} proposed a specific set of $(v,D)$ from the related Fokker-Planck equation and derived a loss functional based on the forward process. \cite{survey1} and \cite{survey2} provide literature reviews from different perspectives.
+The backward process (generation of new samples) can be interpreted as solving Eq.~\eqref{FK-SDE} with a \textit{tweak} that reverts the notation of time and the initial distribution after the tweak is assumed to be a standard normal distribution \cite{anderson1982reverse}. \cite{survey1} and \cite{survey2} provided literature reviews from different perspectives.